How to Switch Home Insurance Companies: Step-by-Step Guide for 2026

 • Declarations page (upload or email it)

 Always follow up a few weeks later to confirm your escrow record has been updated and that payments are flowing to the correct insurer.
-For more detail on managing this process, see our guide on switching insurance with an escrow account.
+For a deeper look at the mid-policy mechanics, see our guide on switching home insurance mid-policy.

 Pincher's Pro Tip